Syntax

 mongodb.url | The URL of MongoDB. |

 type | Defines the type of the sink.
-Options include append-only or upsert. |
+Options include append-only or upsert . |

 collection.name | The collection name where data should be written to or read from.
-For sinks, the format is db_name.collection_name.
-Data can also be written to dynamic collections; see collection.name.field below for more information. |
+For sinks, the format is db_name.collection_name .
+Data can also be written to dynamic collections, see collection.name.field below for more information. |

 collection.name.field | Optional.
-The dynamic collection name where data should be sunk to.
-If specified, the field value will be used as the collection name.
-The collection name format is the same as collection.name.
-If the field value is null or an empty string, then the collection.name will be used as a fallback destination. |
+The dynamic collection name where data should be sunk to. - If specified, the field value will be used as the collection name.
+The collection name format is the same as

 collection.name.field.drop | Optional.
 Controls whether the field value of collection.name.field should be dropped when sinking.
 Set this option to true to avoid the duplicate values of collection.name.field being written to the result collection. |